Ranmore Common: Features

-George Cubitt, owner and resident of the estate abutting to the east, Denbies Vineyard Estate, commissioned George Gilbert Scott to design St. Barnabas Church, which was completed in 1859.
+George Cubitt, owner and resident of the estate abutting to the east, Denbies, commissioned George Gilbert Scott to design St Barnabas Church, which was completed in 1859.
 The church is designated with a Grade II* listing; Cubitt is buried to the east of the chancel.
 It has several other notable burials including Sir Harry Hylton-Foster, who died in 1965.

 The north and south sides are wooded and sloped.
 Its central belt is a road separating a very long, natural grass and wildflower meadow.
-On its northern edge are Tanners Hatch Youth Hostel and further, across a wooded vale, Polesden Lacey.
+On its northern edge are Tanners Hatch Youth Hostel which is a Grade II listed building, and further, across a wooded vale, Polesden Lacey.

 The North Downs Way National Trail, a long-distance path that runs from Farnham to Dover, via Canterbury, crosses the common.

 For fifty years the route of the Tanners Hatch Marathon, a thirty-mile challenge walk, crossed the common.
-It began in 1960, and was so-called because the first few marathons started and finished at Tanner's Hatch Youth Hostel.
+It began in 1960, and was so-called because the first few marathons started and finished at Tanners Hatch Youth Hostel.